 Above: color samples made of gum arabic and pigments derived from leaves, stems, roots, blossoms and fruits of local spontaneous plants (from Morrow’s honeysuckle to ailanthus to garlic mustard).
 The video below documents of the process of assembling the palette, from gathering plants in Bushwick, Brooklyn to painting with the resulting watercolor paint.
 Scroll down for a selection of the resulting paintings.

-Invasive Pigments was on view at the Center for Strategic Art and Agriculture from November 7th 2014 – January 15th 2015.
+Feral and Invasive Pigments was on view at the Center for Strategic Art and Agriculture from November 7th 2014 – January 15th 2015.
 The CSAA also hosted the first Invasive Pigments Garden, documented below as it evolved from bare earth in March of 2014 to a towering canopy in the fall.
 There is a video about that process here: Spring to Senescence.

 Above: Invasive Pigments Color Wheel, 2013

 (thanks to Flickr users clspeace, treegrow, esagor, Esteve.Conaway and klm185 who provided Creative Commons licensed photos for this piece!)